Vardan2009/dnml/README.md

 # DNML
-Data Notation Markup Language is a simple Markup Language with a very simple syntax I've made a simple parser using python to convert Python dictionaries to DNML files, and vice versa
+Data Notation Markup Language is a Markup Language with a very simple syntax for storing data (similar to JSON)\
+I've made a simple parser using python to convert Python dictionaries to DNML files, and vice versa

 ## Usage